Ullensvang Municipality

 Ullensvang is a municipality in Vestland county, Norway.
 It is located in the traditional district of Hardanger.
 The administrative centre is the town of Odda.
 Some of the notable villages in the municipality include Lofthus, Utne, Vikebygd, Alsåker, Botnen, Eitrheim, Håra, Røldal, Seljestad, Skare, Tyssedal, Jondal, Herand, Kysnesstranda, and Torsnes.

-The main inhabited part of Ullensvang municipality lies just to the west of Hardangervidda National Park, which covers most of the Hardangervidda plateau, Europe's largest mountain plateau.
+The main inhabited part of Ullensvang Municipality lies just to the west of Hardangervidda National Park, which covers most of the Hardangervidda plateau, Europe's largest mountain plateau.
 Most inhabitants live in the narrow coastal mountainsides and valleys along the Hardangerfjorden and Sørfjorden.
 The largest urban areas in Ullensvang are Odda, Kinsarvik, Jondal, and Lofthus.
 The Norwegian National Road 13 and the European route E134 are the two main roads through the municipality.
-National road 13 crosses the Hardangerfjorden via the Hardanger Bridge in the far northern part of the municipality.
+National road 13 crosses the Hardangerfjorden via the Hardanger Bridge, just north of the municipal border.